10 Critical Steps to Creating a Successful Micro-influencer Campaign

 Start by liking, commenting on, and sharing their social posts.
 If they’re a blogger, comment on their blog and share their posts.
 Engage with them in forum conversations and other niche groups on Facebook, LinkedIn, etc. This will help make you a familiar face before you put together your influencer outreach plan.

 The key here is instead of approaching influencer outreach like a business, you should approach it as a partnership - a collaboration between you and the influencer.
 An approach using these influencer outreach email templates may be helpful.
+This detailed influencer outreach guide gives insights on how to best move through the process.

 Step 7: Agree on the details of your collaboration